From "international peace cooperation activities" as

 News media reported half a dozen incidents just within

-in which U.S. surveillance vessels were
+the past week in which U.S. surveillance vessels were

 monitored in Asia waters including dozens of Chinese